Would tax evasion and avoidance be a significant problem for a national retail sales tax??

 A national retail sales tax would certainly not eliminate tax evasion and avoidance, and might increase it.

 Advocates of the national retail sales tax claim that tax avoidance and outright evasion would decline, and that tax revenue collected from the underground economy would rise significantly.
-But critics view these claims as somewhere between overoptimistic and nonsensical.
-The President’s Advisory Council on Tax Reform (2005) noted in its final report that “a federal retail sales tax assessed at a rate of at least 34 percent, added on to state retail sales taxes, would provide substantial inducement for evasion.”
+But critics view these claims as somewhere between overly optimistic and nonsensical.
+The President’s Advisory Council on Federal Tax Reform (2005, 218) noted in its final report that “a federal retail sales tax assessed at a rate of at least 34 percent, added on to state retail sales taxes, would provide a substantial inducement for evasion.”

 By eliminating the current tax system, the national retail sales tax would indeed eliminate current avoidance and evasion schemes.
 But that does not mean it would eliminate avoidance and evasion.
 It would simply change their locus and nature.

-The overall rate of evasion of the US income tax is estimated at around 15 percent.
-But this figure masks great differences in evasion that depend on the source of the income.
-At one extreme, where taxes are withheld and reported to government by a third party (predominantly wages), the evasion rate is just 5 percent.
-At the other, where taxes are not withheld and there is no cross-reporting among government agencies, the evasion rate is as high as 50 percent.
-A national retail sales tax would feature no withholding and no cross-reporting, and so the potential for evasion needs to be taken seriously.
+The overall rate of evasion of the US income tax is estimated at around 16 percent, with the net percentage of misreported income equaling 22 percent.
+But these figures mask great differences in behavior that depend on the source of the income.
+At one extreme, where taxes are withheld and reported to government by a third party (predominantly wages), the misreporting rate is just 1 percent.
+At the other, where taxes are not withheld and there is no cross-reporting among government agencies, the misreporting rate averages 63 percent.
+If the income is subject to reporting but no withholding, about 7 percent is misreported.
+(Think interest, dividends, unemployment compensation, etc.) A national retail sales tax would feature no withholding and no cross-reporting, and so the potential for evasion needs to be taken seriously.

 Armey, Richard K. 1995.
 “Caveat Emptor: The Case Against the National Sales Tax.”
 Policy Review 73 (Summer): 31–35.